apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/cluster-type/cluster-types.md

 # Cluster Class of ApeCloud MySQL

 ApeCloud for MySQL predefines cluster class for different CPU, memory, and storage requirements for you to choose.
-It is designed to offer convenience and also set a constraints on the resources applied to the cluster.
+It is designed to offer convenience and also set a constraints on the resources applied to the cluster to avoid lowering resource utilization and system stability by unreasonable configuration.
  You can apply the cluster class when creating a cluster.

 📎 Table 1.
 General-purpose class type